 - Working intensity of the disc array

-- Planting depth of the seed (see section "Checking the seed planting depth", below).
+- Planting depth of the seed.

 - Working intensity (depending on the equipment)

 - o of the exact harrow,

 - o of the drag tines

 - o of the seed pressure rollers.

 Check on a change from light soil to heavy soil and vice versa